binpash/fractal/INSTRUCTIONS.md

 ### Dynamic output persistence (30 mins)
 Fractal disables output persistence for singular subgraphs and selectively enables it for others based on cost heuristics.

-To run the microbenmark for dynamic persistence with `--small` input from one of the control node **for each cluster**:
+To run the microbenmark for dynamic persistence with `--small` input from one of the control node, e.g., 4-node cluster:

 ```bash
 # open the interactive shell for the client container